Global Emergency Medicine Student Leadership Program (GEMS LP)

-Although not a mandatory requirement this year due to the unexpected COVID-19 pandemic, the Ambassador Mentors and Mentees are highly encouraged to attend the ACEP Ambassador Conference on October 25th, 2020 in Dallas, TX.
-This is a valuable opportunity for the Ambassador Mentors and Mentees to meet and network in person.
+Although not a mandatory requirement this year due to the unexpected COVID-19 pandemic, the Ambassador Mentors and Mentees are highly encouraged to attend the virtual ACEP Ambassador Conference on October 24th, 2020.
+This is a valuable opportunity for the Ambassador Mentors and Mentees to meet and network.
 Additionally, Mentees can learn more about the ongoing global emergency medicine projects the Ambassadors are leading.

 ACADEMIC PROJECT AND CAPSTONE PRESENTATION

-The goal of the academic project is to expose mentees to academic work in global emergency medicine, so they can gain skills they can apply to future projects.
+The goal of the academic project is to expose mentees to academic work in global emergency medicine, so they can gain skills they can apply to future projects, as well as helping the mentee create a lasting network of global emergency medicine mentors and colleagues.
+To this end GEMS LP mentors will provide a number of academic projects which the mentees can rank based on their GEM subspecialty and regional interest.
+Each project will have 2-6 mentees in order to allow for peer collaboration.
 The mentee should spend 1-2 hours per week working on the project throughout the year on average.
-The academic project may be selected through 1 of 3 avenues

-The mentor and mentee should decide on an academic project and inform the AMP director by November 15th, 2020.
 The academic project should be academically rigorous and of quality equivalent to an abstract presentation at a scientific conference.
 However, acceptance of an abstract at a conference or a publication is not required.
-The mentee will present her or his work at the following International Ambassador Conference in 2021, during a 5 min Capstone Presentation.
-The mentor will check on progress of the project throughout the year, provide guidance and review presenting points and provide feedback prior to presentation.
+All mentees will present on their projects at the final journal club of the 2020/21 program year and provide a written summary for the yearly GEM LP newsletter.

-Each mentee will lead one journal club throughout the year.
-There will be 5-6 journal clubs throughout the year.
-All mentees should participate in all journal clubs.
-Each mentee is only allowed to miss one journal club during the year and should let the journal club leader in advance.
-The journal club will be published in November 2020 with dates, leader and topic assignments.
-The mentee will select two recent or landmark scientific articles and get them approved by her or his mentor and the AMP director 1 month in advance and send them to all other mentees 2 weeks in advance.
-Journal club will be conducted via Skype for 1 hour and all participants need to have read the articles in advance.
-At the end of journal club, one of the members of the program’s leadership will have an informal check in with the group to receive feedback and address any issues with the program.
+Each mentee will be placed into a group of three to lead one of the 6-8 journal clubs (JC) offered throughout the year.
+Each mentee is allowed to miss one journal club during the year and should let the journal club leader in advance.
+The journal club schedule will be published in November 2020 with dates, leader and topic assignments.
+Journal club instructions and a preparation timeline will be provided.
+Each group of mentees will be paired with a resident or attending to assist them in preparing their JC presentation.
+Each JC will review a preassigned book chapter, an article selected by the mentee group and a GEM project proposal presentation addressing a need identified by the mentees related to the JC topic or reading.
+Journal club will be conducted via Zoom for 1-2 hours and all participants need to have read the articles in advance.
+At the end of each journal club, one of the members of the program’s leadership will have an informal check in with the group to receive feedback and address any issues with the program.

-Mentors and mentees will fill out assessments of the program and their mentor/mentee at the beginning, middle and end of the program.
-Mentors and mentees should contact the AMP directors with any concerns about the mentor-mentee relationship throughout the year.
-AMP directors will review assessments and feedback and feedback from participants in order to improve future iterations of the program.
+Mentors and mentees will fill out assessments of the program at the beginning, middle and end of the program.
+Mentors and mentees should contact the GEMS LP directors with any concerns throughout the year.
+GEMS LP is a constantly evolving program and the Leadership Team will review assessments and feedback from participants in order to improve future iterations of the program.

-Questions or problems should be referred to Lorena Rodriguez (email@example.com) or Dr. Andrés Patiño (firstname.lastname@example.org).
+Questions or problems should be referred to GEMS LP leadership at info.GEMSLP@gmail.com.
 Your feedback is essential and will be used to modify the program for the future.